flame-engine/flame/doc/oxygen.md

 from the `PositionComponent`.
 As mentioned before components do not contain any kind of logic, but to give you the same default functionality we also created a class called `BaseSystem`.
 This system acts almost identical to the prerender logic from the `PositionComponent` in FCS.
-You only have to extend your own system from it to access it.
+You only have to subclass it to your own system.
 For more information see the [BaseSystem](#BaseSystem) section.

 Systems can be registered to the world using the `world.registerSystem` method on